 - apply for undergraduate research experiences

-- connect with Board of Stakeholders for opportunities in food security experiences
+- connect with our network of stakeholders for opportunities to work in the local community

 - utilize skills and network gained from FSS to pursue personal projects